 Y3 tuition takes place in a group of five students or fewer at my home in Handsworth Wood.
 Please read the information about my Y3 group tuition below.
 There are no places available in the Spring and Summer Terms of 2020, but there will be availability from September 2020.
 Please register your interest in the form below.

 Since I began teaching at home in 1996 - now for over two decades - I have been focusing very closely on preparing 11+ candidates from Year 4; but in recent years I have received a number of requests to teach younger students.

-I’ve decided that it is now time to also offer state school students of mixed abilities in Year 3 the opportunity to work with me on a course of work for three terms that will help individual students achieve their full potential in English (literacy) and mathematics (numeracy), while developing good habits of wide reading and general good practice.
+Since September 2019, I have been running a successful course, offering state school students of mixed abilities in Year 3 the opportunity to work with me.
+This is a course of work for three terms that will help individual students achieve their full potential in English (literacy) and mathematics (numeracy), while developing good habits of wide reading and general good practice.
 My programme is open only to students who attend state, not independent, schools.
 I aim to have 60% of students from schools which are judged as 'requiring improvement' by Ofsted.

 My Year Three tuition offers support for the more challenging aspects of the Key Stage 2 curriculum, encouraging confidence and fluency in spoken and written English, as well as fostering good practice in numeracy.
 A planned curriculum and scheme of work focuses on aspects of the Key Stage 2 curriculum with which many students - and some parents - struggle and will include the following areas: